MMachado05/awesome-firefox-addons/README.md

 ## Productivity
 * [Limit tabs](https://addons.mozilla.org/en-US/firefox/addon/rudolf-fernandes/): Stop tab hoarding in its tracks by putting a hard limit on the number of tabs you can have open.
 * [Unhook](https://addons.mozilla.org/en-US/firefox/addon/youtube-recommended-videos/): Eliminate YouTube's recommended videos, comments, and even more distracting things to take control of your viewing experience.
-* [DeArrow](https://addons.mozilla.org/en-US/firefox/addon/dearrow/): Replace YouTube thumbnails and video titles with honest, non-clickbait crowdsourced alternatives (NOTE: uses the sidebar, so hiding the entire sidebar with Unhook will cause issue.
-Also, as much as the dev has added hurtles to make you think this is paid, it's free.
-Just click through all the "I can't pay" options before you activate.)
 * [Momentum](https://addons.mozilla.org/en-US/firefox/addon/momentumdash/): A sleek new tab page focused on improving productivity. *Alternatives: HNTP, Tabliss, New Tab Override*

 ## Customizing Websites